In the Rehabilitation, Reintegration & Recovery space

 Life stressors and poor sleep hygiene can both impair your ability to achieve a restful night’s sleep.

 Other things that can interrupt sleep are jet lag, having young children or having to provide regular care for someone with an illness.
+In some cases, an irregular sleep wake rhythm may also contribute to this feeling of persistent tiredness.

 Sleep terrors and sleepwalking are related disorders of sleep that typically occur within 1 to 2 hours after the person has fallen asleep.
 The sleep terror or sleepwalking may last a few minutes to an hour.